Take the Scenic Detour 🛣

 🐾 Is Berwartstein Castle Dog Friendly?

 Berwartstein Castle is dog friendly!
 There was even a dog on the inside castle tour while we were there.
-Obviously be sure your dog is controlled and on a leash at all times.
+Obviously be sure your dog is well-behaved and controlled and on a leash at all times.

 ♿️ Accessibility